Megan-0401/Japanese-Dictionary-Api-App/README.md

 Allows a user to either log-in with a pre-existing account or sign up with new credentials.
 The account is solely used to track bookmarks.

+#### LOGIN

+Checks if the user exists, and if the password is correct before logging the user in.
+The 'LOGIN/SIGN-UP' button in the top right of the navigation bar will change to 'SIGN OUT'.
+If clicked, the page is refreshed and the user is signed out.

+**NOTE: The account function uses a psuedo-login system.
+If the page is closed or refreshed while logged in, the user will be logged out and will have to sign in again.**

+#### SIGN UP

+Checks if the password is an appropriate length (>=8 characters).
+Prompts the user to log in if details are successfully posted to the database.

 ---

 ## Back-end: API